Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 pitbull wearing dog collar

 For years, people have debated whether Pit Bulls are dangerous dogs or devoted and loyal companions.
 Media coverage, along with misidentification, has generated most of the ongoing controversy.
-The truth is that, like any dog, a Pit Bull’s behavior and temperament are a product of breeding, training, and environment.
+The truth is that, like any dog, the breeds that fall under the Pit Bull category have behavior and temperament shaped by breeding, socialisation, training, and environment.
 Let’s look at some of the misconceptions surrounding Pit Bulls.

 Dogster divider_v3_NEW_MAY_24_